passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 "Ah."
 He sounded strangely pleased.
 "I'm afraid I can't let you do that, then."

-"What?"
-Sylla startled at the non sequitur.
+"What?" {{Sylla}} startled at the non sequitur.

-"You see," and his posture shifted, his voice becoming smooth, "Ben is on a mission from our Lord, and I cannot" he brought his lightsabre up "let you interfere." and lit it, the violent red splashing into the night.
+"You see," and his posture shifted, his voice becoming smooth, "{{Ben}} is on a mission from our Lord, and I cannot" he brought his lightsabre up "let you interfere." and lit it, the violent red splashing into the night.

-Only instinct saved Sylla from the blade arcing down to meet her, and she brought her own to bear in the next movement.
+Only instinct saved {{Sylla}} from the blade arcing down to meet her, and she brought her own to bear in the next movement.
 The ensuing fight was ferocious, nothing like anything she'd ever experienced.
-She cried out for help while barely holding her own against an underhanded swipe, then jumped back as Mahl lunged, dipping into the acrobatic style out of practice more than conscious thought.
+She cried out for help while barely holding her own against an underhanded swipe, then jumped back as
+{{Mahl}} lunged, dipping into the acrobatic style out of practice more than conscious thought.

 Two blades of cool blue and one of violet lit up behind Mahl, and he turned, snarling.
-But Pritik didn't yet have his own saber, only a practice blade, and both Mahl and Sylla knew that.
+But {{Pritik}} didn't yet have his own saber, only a practice blade, and both {{Mahl}} and {{Sylla}} knew that.

-"No!" she yelled, pushing forward towards Mahl, who was airborne, blood red blade back and then swinging towards the terrified Pritik.
-Their lightsabres clashed in purple sparks, and for a moment Sylla thought it would hold, that she could reach them, but then the weaker blade exploded, its cells overloaded, Pritik's life screaming bleeding into the Force.
+"No!" she yelled, pushing forward towards {{Mahl}}, who was airborne, blood red blade back and then swinging towards the terrified {{Pritik}}.
+Their lightsabres clashed in purple sparks, and for a moment {{Sylla}} thought it would hold, that she could reach them, but then the weaker blade exploded, its cells overloaded, {{Pritik}}'s life screaming bleeding into the Force.

 ---